 Receiving Kiwanis Scholarships were Skylar Squire, Drew Denger, and Lucille Roush.
 Ayla DeLima and Paige Bremke received Sharon and Gary Moore Scholarships, and Harper Fleming was given the Jim and Bonnie Mosher Scholarship.

 Wellington Kiwanis recently expanded its scholarship efforts by partnering with the Wellington Schools’ Endowment Fund to encourage parents of kindergartners to get an early start on college savings by enrolling in the Ohio Tuition Trust Authority’s College Advantage program.
-Each year, the Endowment Fund provides up to a 25 percent match not to exceed $250 to each student whose parents contribute to a College Advantage program, and Kiwanis contributes to increase that match in the kindergarten year.
+Each year, the Endowment Fund provides up to a 25 percent match not to exceed $250 to each student whose parents contribute to a College Advantage program, also known as a 529 plan, and Kiwanis contributes to increase that match in the kindergarten year.
 If a parent puts in $1,000, the Endowment Fund contributes $250 into that student’s account.
 This program has been under-utilized but in the past three years nearly 40 students have had savings programs established under this program that is unique to only Wellington.

 High School Graduate Scholarships